CLIMADA features

 -

-Any exposures: People, Ecosystems, Assets, Economic supply chains, Critical
+Applicable to diverse exposures: People, Ecosystems, Assets, Economic supply chains, Critical

 infrastructures, Heritage sites, Coral reefs, Wind turbines, ...